Giovannibriglia/myYoloV5/README.md

 The map of the race track will be known a few weeks before the start of the race; exploiting this aspect, it is possible to cross the data obtained through the algorithm (which are a good estimate), those of the map (known and precise) and those obtained through the odometry system already designed by the team, to obtain a precise and effective location .

-The system presented wants to input:
-- images (clean);
-- csv with the coordinates of the boxes for object detection (use makesense.ai → object detection);

-To be finished.............